ItalyPaleAle/francis/docs/content/workflows/parallelism.md

 )
 ```

-A step with no requirement runs anywhere.
-A step's **compensation runs on a host with the same capability**.
+A step's compensation runs on a host with the same capability.

 ## Capacity